Fever to Tell

-Fever to Tell is the debut studio album by the American indie rock band Yeah Yeah Yeahs, released in April 2003 by Interscope Records.
-It was produced by the band and David Andrew Sitek, his first of many production credits for the group.
-Fever to Tell is a garage rock and art punk record with lyrics about love and sexuality.
+Fever to Tell is the debut studio album by American indie rock band Yeah Yeah Yeahs, released in April 2003 by Interscope.
+It was co-produced by David Andrew Sitek, his first of many production credits for the group, and recorded at Headgear Studio in New York City.
+To maintain creative control, the band financed the album themselves before signing with Interscope for distribution.
+They built on the garage rock sound of their 2001 debut EP, while lead singer Karen O wrote lyrics inspired by her experiences with intimacy and sexuality.